Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 !!!
 Add Code here !!!

 Instead of using one color for all faces/vertices of the surface, 'FaceVertixCData' property sets one color per face/vertex.
-It is an important property to visualise surface geometrical features.
+It is an important property to visualize surface geometrical features.

 !!!
 Add Code here !!!